 An employee gets 7 days of paid annual leave after completing 12 months of employment under a continuous contract.

-An employee's eligibility for paid annual leave goes up progressively up to 14 days according to his duration of service as given below:
+An employee’s eligibility for paid annual leave increases progressively up to 14 days according to his/her duration of service as given below:

 |Years of Service||Annual Leave Entitlement|